For 2024 entry, interviews are being conducted online via Zoom.

 An interview is not guaranteed.
-If a candidate is invited to attend an interview, they will be notified via their UCAS track and by email.
+If an applicant is invited to attend an interview, they will be notified via their UCAS track and by email.
 Unfortunately we cannot process a request for an alternative interview date via UCAS Track.
-As the Medical School interviews a significant number of applicants within a constrained timetable, they are unable to re-schedule interviews.
+As the Medical School interviews a significant number of applicants within a constrained timetable, we are unable to re-schedule interviews.

 Preparation for interview

-- Revisit your personal statement (interviewers have no knowledge about you other than your name).
+- Revisit your personal statement (interviewers have no knowledge about you other than your name)

-- Think of examples of your achievements and skills.
+- Think of examples of your achievements and skills

-- Consider your personal characteristics.
+- Consider your personal characteristics

-- Reflect on previous interactions or experiences.
+- Reflect on previous interactions or experiences